-“Pleasure doing business with you again, Mr. Baggins,” Daisy told him before slipping him a half-pint of ale on her way to take care of a table.
+“Pleasure doing business with you again, Mr. Baggins,” Daisy told him before slipping him a half-pint of hobbit-strength ale on her way to take care of a table.

-He settled back into his seat and sipped at his ale.
+He settled back into his seat and sipped at his drink.
 If he remembered the schedule right Dís was packing up the last of the dwarrow in the Blue Mountains and would be heading out to Erebor.
 The trip had been planned to go through the Shire to take advantage of the abundant production of foodstuffs available.

 Bilbo could admit he was both looking forward to and dreading her arrival.
-He had been a part of the Company and had been there when her brother had died.
+He had been a part of the Company and had been there when her brother and sons had died.
 He ignored the familiar stab of pain he felt at the death of Thorin.
 He had things to do before he could truly grieve.

 Once he finished his drink, Bilbo gave Daisy a wave before heading off.
 He had a few things to do before evening.

 Hours later he was putting the finishing touches on his meal when there was a firm knock on the door.
 Bag End stirred and let him know the gray one was there.
 “Open the door, love,” Bilbo murmured as he poured some ale in a large tankard.